arc80/plywood/base/docs/QuickStart/BuildDocs.md

 ## 2. Build and run the WebServer

 Next, build and run the WebServer using the following command.
 Note that this time, we specify `--add` instead of `--auto`.
-The `--add` option makes PlyTool re-use the same build folder; `WebServer` is simply added an additional target.
-(We could use `--auto` here, in which case PlyTool will create a separate build folder, but `--add` is quicker because several required modules are already built in the existing folder.)
+The `--add` option makes Crowbar re-use the same build folder; `WebServer` is simply added an additional target.
+(We could use `--auto` here, in which case Crowbar will create a separate build folder, but `--add` is quicker because several required modules are already built in the existing folder.)

-    $ plytool run --add WebServer
+    $ crowbar run --add WebServer
     Added target 'WebServer' to folder 'WebCooker'.
     Generating build system for 'WebCooker'...
     Successfully generated build system in folder 'WebCooker'.